BP to write off $17.5bn from value of its business

 The company is also undertaking a review of its projects that could result in some oil discoveries being left in the ground.

-It’s the latest in a series of big shifts from BP, which has pivoted sharply toward clean energy under its new chief executive officer Bernard Looney.
-Shares fell 5 per cent to 307 pence as of 8.15am in London.
+It’s the latest in a series of big shifts from BP, which has pivoted sharply toward clean energy under its new chief executive officer, Bernard Looney.
+Shares fell 5 per cent to 307 pence in London on early trading.

 “BP now sees the prospect of the pandemic having an enduring impact on the global economy, with the potential for weaker demand for energy for a sustained period,” the company said in a statement on Monday.